SystemsApproach/book/scaling/global.rst

 To get a better sense of how we might manage routing among this complex interconnection of autonomous systems, we can start by defining a few terms.
-We define *local traffic* as traffic that originates at or terminates on nodes within an AS, and *transit traffic* as traffic that passes through an AS.
+We define *local traffic* as traffic that originates at and terminates on nodes within an AS, and *transit traffic* as traffic that passes through an AS.
 We can classify autonomous systems into three broad types: